Enhancement of damping in a turbulent atomic Bose-Einstein condensate

-Our superfluid system is a BEC of $^{23}$Na atoms in the $F$=1 hyperfine state, which has internal spin degrees of freedom~\cite{kawaguchi2012spinor,seo2015half}.
-A BEC is prepared initially in the $m_F=-1$ state in an optical dipole trap under a uniform external magnetic field.
-Turbulence is generated using a spin-driving technique~\cite{hong2023spin,jung2023random}, where a radio-frequency (RF) magnetic field is applied with an oscillating frequency set to the Lamor frequency.
-Due to chaotic spin dynamics under resonant spin driving~\cite{kim2024chaos,rautenberg2020classical,evrard2021many}, a non-equilibrium steady state emerges with an irregular spin texture, leading to turbulent superflow in the BEC system [Fig.~\ref{fig1}(c)].
-We emphasize that the driving occurs at the spin energy scale ($\varepsilon_{s}/h \sim 50$~Hz), negligibly small compared to the chemical potential ($\mu/h \sim 1$~kHz) such that the turbulent state is sustained under driving without significant heating.
-The lifetime of the sample in the non-equilibrium steady state exceeds 30~s, which allows an investigation of the collective oscillations of the turbulent BEC~\cite{cao2011,vogt2012scale}.
+Our superfluid system consists of a BEC of $^{23}$Na atoms in the $F$=1 hyperfine state, which has internal spin degrees of freedom.
+We prepare a BEC initially in the $m_F=-1$ spin state within an optical dipole trap (ODT) under a uniform external magnetic field.
+Turbulence is generated using a spin-driving technique as described in~\cite{hong2023spin}, in which a radio-frequency (RF) magnetic field is applied at the Larmor resonance frequency.
+Under resonant spin driving the spin dynamics becomes chaotic~\cite{rautenberg2020classical,evrard2021many}, giving rise to an irregular spin texture across the BEC~\cite{kim2024chaos}.
+With continuous driving, the system evolves to a non-equilibrium steady state with equal populations of the three, $m_F=\pm1, 0$ spin components, where the spin texture is persistently randomized and the associated superflow turbulence is sustained over time~\cite{hong2023spin,kim2024chaos}.
+Figure~\ref{fig1}(c) shows a time-of-flight image of such a turbulent BEC, where turbulence is evidenced by irregular density modulations.
+The heating rate from the resonant spin driving is negligible, allowing a turbulent BEC to maintain a long lifetime comparable to the vacuum-limited lifetime ($>30$~s)~\cite{hong2023spin}.
+This gentle turbulence generation scheme enables the investigation of collective oscillations in a BEC sustained in a steady turbulent state.

-Collective oscillations of a trapped BEC typically undergo damping in the presence of a coexisting thermal cloud.
-Thermal dissipation is well described by the Landau damping process, where the energy and momentum of collective excitations are absorbed by thermally excited particles~\cite{landaudamping,fedichev1998damping}.
-For a BEC with turbulence, an additional damping mechanism can arise from the nonlinear mixing effect induced by turbulence [Fig.~\ref{fig1}(b)], which diffuses the long-wavelength momentum of the collective excitations within the BEC.
-Energy transport in momentum space has been demonstrated in a recent experiment with turbulent atomic BECs~\cite{navon2016emergence}.
+Collective oscillations of a trapped BEC typically exhibit damping in the presence of a coexisting thermal cloud.
+This thermal dissipation is well described by the Landau damping mechanism, in which the energy and momentum of collective excitations are transferred to thermally excited particles~\cite{landaudamping,pethick2002bose}.
+For low-lying collective excitations, the damping rate $\Gamma_{th}$ at temperatures $k_\text{B} T > \mu$ is given by~\cite{fedichev1998damping}

+where $\omega_\nu$ is the oscillation frequency, $n_0$ is the peak condensate density, $a$ is the scattering length, $k_\text{B}$ is the Boltzmann constant, and $\mu$ is the chemical potential.
+The factor $A_\nu$ is a dimensionless parameter determined by the trap geometry and the characteristics of the collective mode $\nu$~\cite{chevy2002breathing,jackson2003landau}.
+This form of thermal damping has been extensively demonstrated in previous experiments for various collective modes of trapped BECs~\cite{jin1997temperature,stamper1998collisionless,jackson2002quadrupole,meppelink2009damping,yuen2015enhanced, morgan2003quantitative}.